CodingItWrong/outsidein.dev/docs/vue/5-writing-data.md

      <v-btn type="submit" color="teal" class="white--text">
 ```

 The tests pass.
-Now how can we write a test to drive out hiding that error message in other circumstances?
+Now how can we write a test to drive out hiding that validation error in other circumstances?
 Well, we can check that it's not shown when the form is initially mounted.

 Add a new `describe` above the "when filled in" one:

 ```js
   describe('initially', () => {